Act only according to that maxim by which you can at the same time will that it should become a universal law.

 Thereupon, we can repeat the operation of hypostatic abstraction, and from these second intentions derive third intentions.
 Does this series proceed endlessly?
 I think not.
 What then are the characters of its different members?

 My thoughts on this subject are not yet harvested.
 I will only say that the subject concerns Logic, but that the divisions so obtained must not be confounded with the different Modes of Being: Actuality, Possibility, Destiny (or Freedom from Destiny).

 Peirce arrived at his own system of three categories after a thoroughgoing study of his predecessors, with special reference to the categories of Aristotle, Kant, and Hegel.
-The names that he used for his own categories varied with context and occasion, but ranged from moderately intuitive terms like quality, reaction, and symbolization to maximally abstract terms like firstness, secondness, and thirdness, respectively.
-Taken in full generality, k-ness may be understood as referring to those properties that all k-adic relations have in common.
-Peirce’s distinctive claim is that a type hierarchy of three levels is generative of all that we need in logic.
+The names he used for his own categories varied with context and occasion, but ranged from moderately intuitive terms like quality, reaction, and symbolization to maximally abstract terms like firstness, secondness, and thirdness.
+Taken in full generality, k-ness may be understood as referring to those properties all k-adic relations have in common.
+Peirce’s distinctive claim is that a type hierarchy of three levels is generative of all we need in logic.

 Part of the justification for Peirce’s claim that three categories are necessary and sufficient appears to arise from mathematical facts about the reducibility of k-adic relations.
 With regard to necessity, triadic relations cannot be completely analyzed in terms or monadic and dyadic predicates.
 With regard to sufficiency, all higher arity k-adic relations can be analyzed in terms of triadic and lower arity relations.